 Can we combine our surnames or choose a new surname after marriage?

-If you want to change you name to something that isn’t your partner’s name, or you both want to change your names together, it is a different process.
-There is no need to apply for the $58 marriage certificate.
+If you want to change your name to something that isn’t your partner’s name, or you both want to change your names together, it is a different process.
+There is no need to apply for the $60 marriage certificate.
 To do this you will need to complete a name change application via the Registry of Births Deaths and Marriages (BDM) in your state.
 (Link to NSW BDM here)